 - Add the chopped carrots to a food processor and blend until finely diced.

-- Add the cashews and dates to the carrots, and blend until finely diced.
+- Add the cashews and dates to the carrots and blend until finely diced.
 Scrape down the sides as needed.

-- Scoop out 1 tablespoon of dough and roll it between your palms to form a ball.
+- Scoop out about 1 tablespoon of dough and roll it between your palms to form a ball.
 Then repeat with the rest of the mixture.
-Optional: roll in unsweetened shredded coconut to make them look pretty.

 Notes